Julian Schwarz

 Julian Schwarz (born January 18, 1991) is an American cellist of Austrian descent who graduated from Juilliard School.
 Schwarz is currently on the cello faculty of Eastern Music Festival and as of August 2017, the assistant professor of cello at Shenendoah Conservatory.
-He won the 2013 inaugural Alice and Eleonore Schoenfeld International String Competition in Hong Kong and the 2016 Boulder International Chamber Music Competition's "The Art of Duo" with pianist Marika Bournaki.
+He won the 2013 inaugural Alice and Eleonore Schoenfeld International String Competition in Hong Kong and the 2016 Boulder International Chamber Music Competition's "The Art of Duo" with pianist Marika Bournaki, to whom he is married.

 Background

 Schwarz was born in Seattle, Washington to a musical family, most notably his father, the conductor Gerard Schwarz, and grandfather, former principal viola of the New York Philharmonic, Sol Greitzer.
 He is one of ten family members to attend Juilliard.

 Schwarz began piano lessons at the age of 5 and cello lessons at 6 with the late David Tonkonogui.
 At 11 years old, he made his orchestral debut with the Seattle Symphony playing Saint-Saëns's Cello Concerto No. 1 with his father, Gerard Schwarz, conducting.

 At 18 years old, Schwarz was featured on the cover of the March/April/May 2009 issue of Teen Strings Magazine.

-After graduating from Lakeside High School and the Academy of Music Northwest in Seattle, Schwarz attended the Juilliard School earning his Bachelor of Music degree in May 2014.
+After graduating from the Lakeside School and the Academy of Music Northwest in Seattle, Schwarz attended the Juilliard School earning his Bachelor of Music degree in May 2014.
 He went on to earn his Master of Music degree from Juilliard in May 2016.
 His teacher was Joel Krosnick.
 Schwarz's past teachers include Toby Saks, Lynn Harrell, Neal Cary, and Ronald Leonard.